Despite the tenacity, optimism, and blood of the protesters massed in Tahrir Square, Egypt's democratic window has probably already closed.

 As the headquarters of the ruling National Democratic Party burned to the ground, NDP members chaotically appeared on TV with a pathetically incoherent message; meanwhile, the message from the ruling military elite was clear, united, fully supportive of Mubarak, and disciplined practically down to a man.
 Indeed, this discipline could be seen throughout the military ranks.
 Despite the fact that a general with a megaphone stated his solidarity with the protesters while other protesters painted "Down to Mubarak" on tanks across central Cairo, no acts of organizational fragmentation or dissent within the chain of command have occurred.

 Since January 28, the Mubarak regime has sought to encircle the protesters.
 Egypt's governing elites have used different parts of the regime to serve as arsonist and firefighter.
 Due to the regime's role in both lighting the fire and extinguishing it, protesters were effectively forced to flee from one wing of the regime to another.
 This occurred on two levels: first, the regime targeted the protesters, using the police as its battering ram.
-During the first days
+During the first days of demonstrations, uniformed officers fired rubber bullets and tear gas into the crowds.
+Beginning on February 2, plain-clothes officers posing as Mubarak supporters -- some on horseback and camels -- carried

 - Full website and iPad access